sslavov93/rss_scraper/README.md

  * Extend the Flask App with forms and templates, accessible through a browser.

 ### Commentary
+ * In a production environment, I would expect a credential service that takes care of the environment to be populated with the proper variables, which this app will utilize.
- * For better pertition tolerance and higher maintainability, the Celery workers should be separated from the main App container
+ * For better partition tolerance and higher maintainability, the Celery workers should be separated from the main App container
+ * There are some commands that are executed on the `rabbitmq` container as part of the `fab init` task.
+This is a hack - in a production environment I would expect this to be provisioned and maintained elsewhere, so the feed aggregator app only consumes it.
+ * No Git branches have been used, to avoid dealing with unnecessary merge conflicts, since I'm the only one maintaining this project (for now).
+In an actual prod environment this is unacceptable and bears a huge risk.